pce-devel/PCE_Controller_Info/README.md

 this is not a likely case, but this is a protective measure.

-Similarly, the controller inputs also use 47K resistors as pullups, and return signals from the peripheral are gnereally sent back through current-limiting 300-ohm resistors in order to limit the amount of current driven by the internal chips, in the event of an unexpected short circuit on the console side of the controller.
+Similarly, the controller inputs also use 47K resistors as pullups, and return signals from the peripheral are genreally sent back through current-limiting 300-ohm resistors in order to limit the amount of current driven by the internal chips, in the event of an unexpected short circuit on the console side of the controller.